Acquisition of U.S. Citizenship

 - A U.S. Birth Certificate for certified copies please contact the state in which you were born.The National Center for Health Statistics maintains a list of States’ contact information for this purpose;

-- A Consular Report of Birth Abroad (FS-240) – please contact the Passport Services Office at the Department of State (or see our website on how to obtain a copy of a previously issued Report);
+- A Consular Report of Birth Abroad (FS-240) – the travel website of the State Department has information on how to obtain a duplicate of this document.

 - A U.S. certificate of citizenship – for certified copies, please contact the U.S. Citizenship and Immigration Services;